 Some of the links in this post are from our sponsors.
 Read our disclosure to see how we make money.

-There are countless benefits to exercising.
+There are numerous benefits to exercising.
 From weight loss to improved sleep, working out is a vital part of healthy living.
 Yet even though it can help you lose weight, get stronger, and sleep better, many of us still hate doing it.
-But what if I said you could get paid to exercise?
+But what if I said there are legitimate apps that pay you to exercise?

 Is the motivation to exercise not a struggle for you?
 Maybe getting paid to work out is the incentive you need to start a healthy new habit.
 Regardless of your situation, getting paid to exercise is a terrific way to add more money to your budget.